menu icon

 • Milk chocolate: you can use almond bark, chocolate chips, or melting wafers.
 I used chocolate chips and thinned them out with a teaspoon of coconut oil.

-How To Make Peanut Butter Trees
+How To Make Chocolate Peanut Butter Trees

 hand pressing tree cookie cutter into peanut butter dough

-Shape the trees: Lightly cover your work space with powdered sugar.
+Step 2: Lightly cover your work space with powdered sugar.
 Roll the peanut butter dough out to about ½" thick and cut into shapes using a cookie cutter.
 Transfer trees to a parchment paper lined baking sheet.

 peanut butter trees before being dipped into chocolate

-Freeze: Freeze for 1 hour, or until hard.
+Step 3: Freeze for 1 hour, or until hard.
 The colder the trees, the easier they are to dip.

 peanut butter tree on fork dipped in bowl of chocolate